Skip to content

 Grade: A-minus

 In the last category we scored, this facility was awarded an impressive grade grade of A- in our nursing category.
 With this score, the facility rounded out a straight A profile.
 When computing our nursing scores, we assess both staffing levels and the training levels of the nurses.
 This nursing home provides 0.3 hours of nursing care per resident per day.
-Finally, we also looked at several nursing quality measures and this place excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place the country in this category.
-This is generally a good indicator of quality nursing care.
-Pressure ulcers can typically be avoided by providing better nursing care, such as having a protocol of turning patients even once per day.
+Lastly, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
+This nursing home performed better than average in this area.
+This is often a good indicator that a place has reliable quality controls in place.
+Major falls can generally be avoided if more nurses aids and better safety protocols are in place.

 Rating Over Time